jruels/modern-cloud-bootcamp/labs/ansible/index.md

 Ansible runs tasks on hosts, and all you need is SSH.
 In other words, Ansible runs in one place (your laptop, or a deploy box like Rundeck or Tower, or somewhere else), opens up SSH connections to your remote hosts and then runs commands directly on them.

 ### What is a task?
 A task can be anything from creating a bucket in AWS S3, to launching an instance in Azure, installing pip on a server, updating a config file, or simply checking the time on a remote host.
-In this tutorial we focus on tasks to configure a remote Ubuntu host.
+In this tutorial we focus on tasks to configure a remote CentOS host.

-For example, this task installs pip on Ubuntu:
+For example, this task installs pip on CentOS:

 ```
 - name: ensure pip is installed
-    apt:
+    yum:
       name: python-pip
       state: installed
 ```

 Every task uses a module.
-Here we use the apt module, a wrapper for the apt package manager, letting you specify what to do in YAML syntax.
+Here we use the yum module, a wrapper for the yum package manager, letting you specify what to do in YAML syntax.

 There are hundeds of different [modules](https://docs.ansible.com/ansible/modules_by_category.html) included in Ansible.